 An easier route to experimenting with various Linux distros is to burn those images to disc and boot them in Live trial mode so you can assess whether it will even run on your machine before attempting to install it as a VM.

+The problem might be distro or hardware related and not have anything to do with any mistakes you may or may not have made.
 I know there is a problem with black screen boots in ubuntu and I think it's an upstream issue affecting more than just Ubuntu.